-Some Charismatics, Pentecostals, non-Charismatics, and non-Pentecostals believe that a person can rebuke Satan.
+Some Charismatics, Pentecostals, and others believe that a person can rebuke Satan.
 In fact, they would say we must.
-It is important to remember that not all Charismatics nor do all Pentecostals believe that we should rebuke Satan.
-A well known non-Charismatic believes that Christians should rebuke Satan because of the evil that he can bring into our life.
+It is important to remember that not all Charismatics nor do all Pentecostals believe that we should rebuking Satan.
+A well known non-Charismatic believes that Christians should rebuke Satan because of the evil that Satan can bring into our life.

-Rebuking Satan.
 Some would say that we have the authority to (1) call a demon by its name, and (2) then use that name to directly rebuke it and bind it (“I bind you, Satan!”).
-But Jude 8-9 and 2 Peter 2:10 tell us that Michael the archangel did not.
+But Jude 8-9 and 2 Peter 2:10 tell us that Michael the archangel did not rebuke Satan.
 Those who encourage us to do this have ignored some very serious warnings . . .

-Jesus’ disciples could not cast out the demon but Jesus could do so with a single command.
+On this occasion, Jesus’ disciples could not cast out the demon, but Jesus could with a single command.
 Jesus did not rebuke His disciples and say they had little faith.
 He did not say they were in sin.
 He only said they needed to pray.
-Jesus’ apostles did not have all of the power of Jesus.
+The message of Scripture is that Jesus’ apostles did not have all of the power of Jesus.
 We do not have the right to rebuke Satan.
 That is the Lord’s right.

 1. Attacking the Power of Darkness, The Emmaus Journal, Winter 1998.